 - Guided Reading - Teachers work with small groups of pupils to teach specific and targeted reading skills in a book that is sufficiently challenging.

-- Reading Across the Curriculum – Pupils read a range of books linked to other areas of their learning and have regular ‘reading journal’ lessons to look at texts in more detail during their literacy ‘hook of a book’
+- Reading Across the Curriculum - Pupils read a range of books linked to other areas of their learning and look at texts in more detail during their literacy ‘hook of a book’